James W. Atkinson

 Charles E. Brock

-Patsy Hazlewood is the Regional Director for Southeast Tennessee, Department of Economics and Community Development, for the State of Tennessee.
-She previously served as a senior executive with over thirty years’ experience with BellSouth and AT&T. Ms. Hazlewood earned her Bachelor of Science degree in mathematics from Middle Tennessee State University in Murfreesboro, Tennessee, and has completed a 720-hour academic program in Strategic Professional Development at Georgia Tech University and the University of Alabama at Birmingham, designed to develop emerging leaders within the BellSouth corporate structure, focusing on advanced managerial and technical expertise.
+Patsy Hazlewood serves as the Tennessee State Representative for District 27.
+She previously served as the Regional Director for the Tennessee Department of Economics and Community Development.
+Prior to that, Ms. Hazlewood was a senior executive with over thirty years’ experience with BellSouth and AT&T. She earned her Bachelor of Science degree in mathematics from Middle Tennessee State University in Murfreesboro, Tennessee, and has completed a 720-hour academic program in Strategic Professional Development at Georgia Tech University and the University of Alabama at Birmingham, designed to develop emerging leaders within the BellSouth corporate structure, focusing on advanced managerial and technical expertise.
 In 1999, Ms. Hazlewood was named Chattanooga Area Manager of the Year and was recognized as one of Ten Women of Distinction by the Chattanooga Lung Association.
 In 2001, she chaired the United Way Campaign in Chattanooga, and in 2001 and 2002, she served as chair of the Chattanooga Chamber of Commerce where she played a key role in raising nine million dollars for the current economic development effort.
 From 2000-2002, she chaired the board of directors of the Greater Chattanooga Area Sports Committee and was president of the board of the Better Business Bureau from 1999-2000.
 She chaired the “Star Night” fund raiser for the Siskin Foundation in 2000, raising record revenues, and was president of the Urban League Board from 1997-1998.
 From 1997-2000, she was a member of the River Valley Partners Board and from 1995-1996, a member of the Chancellor’s Roundtable for the University of Tennessee at Chattanooga.
 In 2005, Ms. Hazlewood was the honoree for the Chattanooga Better Business Bureau Golf Tournament, received the Chattanooga Junior League’s Community Service Award and was recognized as the 2012 Tennessee Woman of Distinction.
 She currently serves on the boards of the Chattanooga Chamber of Commerce, Friends of the Festival and A Bible in the Schools.
 She is vice-president of The Speech and Hearing Center and chair of the Community Foundation of Greater Chattanooga.
 Ms. Hazlewood is the mayor’s appointee to the Enterprise Board where she chairs the Personnel Committee and the legislative delegation appointee to the Stadium Corporation board where she also serves on the Friends of Finley campaign.
 She is the past president of the Chattanooga downtown Rotary Club (the first female president in its 98-year history) and a former board member of United Way of Greater Chattanooga.
 Ms. Hazlewood is a former Deacon for Signal Mountain Presbyterian Church where she currently serves as an Elder and Trustee.

 R. Craig Holley - Chairman, President and Chief Executive Officer

-He currently serves on the board of directors for the Hunter Museum of American Art, Siskin Children’s Institute, and the Chattanooga Area Chamber of Commerce.
 Mr. Holley is a past member of the University of Tennessee at Chattanooga College of Business Advisory Board and of the Chancellor’s Roundtable.
-He has served on the Board of Directors of the United Way of Greater Chattanooga, ArtsBuild, Girls Preparatory School, Ochs Center for Metropolitan Studies, Chattanooga Neighborhood Enterprise, T.C.
+He has served on the boards of directors of the Chattanooga Area Chamber of Commerce, United Way of Greater Chattanooga, ArtsBuild, Girls Preparatory School, Ochs Center for Metropolitan Studies, Chattanooga Neighborhood Enterprise, T.C.
 Thompson Children’s Hospital Foundation, Tennessee River Gorge Trust, Cherokee Area Council of the Boy Scouts of America, First Things First, and the YMCA of Metropolitan Chattanooga.